bygf/charts-gitlab/doc/development/style_guide.md

 ### Other Certificates

-For example, where `registry` was the owning chart, and the other charts need to reference the `registry` JWT signing certificate.
+To share certificates from an one chart to other charts, provide configuration similar to the example below in which the `registry` JWT signing certificate is shared with other charts.

 The owning chart should define its certificate secret like the following: